 - Mentored several junior engineers and helped them grow in their position.

-- Managed engineering teams geographically distributed over the USA, India, Eastern and Western Europe, as well as a remote team of contractors.
+- Managed engineering teams distributed across the US, India, Eastern and Western Europe.

 Google (Internet related services and products)

 - Led the development of Grappler, a toolbox for TensorFlow graph optimizations combining abstract interpretation of models with heuristics based graph rewrites and machine learning based combinatorial optimizations to improve performance by 12 to 50%.

 - Envisioned, designed, and led the implementation of the high performance framework for numerical computing upon which TensorFlow was written.
 Several other teams also adopted the framework for applications such as image processing, recommendation engines, and text understanding.